 A. There was spiritual decay in Israel (12:28-33).
 At the beginning of 1 Kings, David died and his son, Solomon, took the throne.
 Under Solomon the country expanded its borders.
-Also under Solomon, the country imported some very ungodly influences connected with the foreign women the king loved (700 wives and 300 concubines).
-Consequently, God judged Israel and the nation split in the days of Rehoboam, Solomon's son.
+It also imported some very ungodly influences connected with the foreign women the king loved (700 wives and 300 concubines).
+Consequently, God judged Israel and the nation split in the days of Solomon's son, Rehoboam.